MUMPS: Users

 Many reference laboratories, such as DASA, Quest Diagnostics, and Dynacare, use MUMPS software written by or based on Antrim Corporation code.
 Antrim was purchased by Misys Healthcare (now Sunquest Information Systems) in 2001.

 MUMPS is also widely used in financial applications.
 MUMPS gained an early following in the financial sector and is in use at many banks and credit unions.
-It is used by TD Ameritrade as well as by the Bank of England and Barclays Bank.
+It is used by the Bank of England and Barclays Bank.

 Implementations

 Since 2005, the most popular implementations of MUMPS have been Greystone Technology MUMPS (GT.M) from Fidelity National Information Services, and Caché, from Intersystems Corporation.
 The European Space Agency announced on May 13, 2010, that it will use the InterSystems Caché database to support the Gaia mission.
 This mission aims to map the Milky Way with unprecedented precision.
 InterSystems is in the process of phasing out Caché in favor of Iris.